The 5 C’s of Credit: What Lenders Look For

 Conditions: Market, Economic, Industry & Other Factors

-- Current market
+- Current market trends

 - Current economic environment

-- Size of the loan
+- Intention of loan proceeds

-How To Improve Each C
+How to Improve Each C

 Character

-- Make your payments on time
+- Make your payments on time and in full

 - Avoid defaulting on your financial obligations